Vince Guaraldi with the San Francisco Boys Chorus

 Vince Guaraldi with the San Francisco Boys Chorus is an album collaboration between American jazz pianist Vince Guaraldi and the San Francisco Boys Chorus released in December 1967.
 It was Guaraldi's ninth studio album and the first to be released on his D&D record label (the only one during his lifetime), named for the first initials of his two children, David and Dia.

 Background

-Unable to secure new recording contracts with other labels due to an ongoing legal dispute with Fantasy Records dating back to early 1966, Guaraldi opted to create his own record label, titled D&D Records (named after his children, David and Dia).
-The debut single, a cover of The Beatles' "Eleanor Rigby", was backed by a complete version of "Peppermint Patty" which had been featured in the most recent Peanuts television special, You're in Love, Charlie Brown (1967).
-The latter song was purposely chosen by Guaraldi, as he understood that the popularity of his Peanuts compositions would help sell D&D's inaugural release.
+Faced with an ongoing legal dispute with Fantasy Records that began in early 1966, Guaraldi was unable to secure new recording contracts with other labels.
+As a result, he opted to create his own record label, D&D Records, named after his children, David and Dia.
+The first release under this label was a single featuring a cover of The Beatles' "Eleanor Rigby," backed by a complete version of "Peppermint Patty," a song from the recent Peanuts television special, You're in Love, Charlie Brown (1967).
+Guaraldi intentionally chose the latter track, recognizing that the popularity of his Peanuts compositions would bolster the success of D&D’s inaugural release.

-Guaraldi then proceeded to record additional tracks for what would become Vince Guaraldi with the San Francisco Boys Chorus.
-A conscious decision was made to divide the songs evenly between traditional jazz combos and collaborations with the San Francisco Boys Chorus.
+Guaraldi's interest in working with young voices was evident as early as the initial stages of his collaboration with the San Francisco Boys Chorus.
+As he explained, "I dig working with kids.
+They have a sound — a timbre — that's really better than adults doing the same stuff.
+It's the simplicity that counts.
+No filigree."
+This collaboration was first showcased at the Stern Grove Midsummer Music Festival on July 23, 1967.
+Guaraldi's trio, with Vince Lateano on drums, performed alongside the 60-member Boys Chorus, under the direction of Donald Cobb.
+While Guaraldi praised the purity and youthful energy of the chorus, critical reception was mixed, with some commentators suggesting that the performance deviated from the jazz festival's core focus and resembled a glee club performance instead.